-When an income is sourced in Indonesia, it is mandatory for businesses, investors and all other types of taxpayers and tax paying entities to pay for taxes such as corporate tax, personal income tax, Value-Added Tax, withholding tax, and more.
+When income is sourced in Indonesia, it is mandatory for businesses, investors and all other types of taxpayers and tax-paying entities to pay for taxes such as corporate tax, personal income tax, Value-Added Tax, withholding tax, and more.

-When it comes to personal income tax in Indonesia, there are certain criteria that qualifies you as a tax paying resident.
+When it comes to personal income tax in Indonesia, certain criteria qualify you as a tax-paying resident.

 Overview of Personal Income Tax in Indonesia

-It is the responsibility of every taxpayer’s employer to calculate any taxes that is required to be withheld from salaries and paying these taxes to the tax authorities monthly and providing the employees the annual tax figures.
+It is the responsibility of every taxpayer’s employer to calculate any taxes that are required to be withheld from salaries paying these taxes to the tax authorities monthly and providing the employees the annual tax figures.

-Personal Income Tax Rates in Indonesia depend on a residency of an individual.
-A non-resident individual, defined as an individual who has stayed in Indonesia for lesser than 183 days in any 12-month period, will be taxed based on a 20% standard rate.
+Personal Income Tax Rates in Indonesia depend on the residency of an individual.
+A non-resident individual, defined as an individual who has stayed in Indonesia for less than 183 days in any 12 months, will be taxed based on a 20% standard rate.

 As for tax residents, they are taxed based on a progressive rate between 5% and 30% depending on the income they earn.